-Our first stop takes us to Clos de Apalta; this revolutionary winery is solely dedicated to the production of Casa Lapostolle's world-class icon wine, Clos Apalta.
-The winery is 100% gravity-fed spanning five levels, three of which are buried into the granite of the Apalta hillside to provide a natural cool temperature environment for cellaring and aging.
-This rare vertical design allows the wine to flow naturally downward during every stage of the production, eliminating the need to pump, which can adversely affect the subtle flavors of the wine.
-Grapes are hand-harvested and brought to the highest level of the winery where they will be 100% hand-destemmed, a labor-intensive technique performed by only very few wineries throughout the world.
+Our first stop takes us to Clos de Apalta, a revolutionary winery dedicated exclusively to the production of Casa Lapostolle's iconic wine, Clos Apalta.
+The winery is structured in five levels, three of which are buried in the granite of the Apalta hillside to provide a natural cool temperature environment for the winery and aging.
+This rare vertical design allows the wine to flow naturally downward during each stage of production, eliminating the need for pumping, which can negatively affect the wine's subtle flavors.
+The grapes are hand-picked and taken to the highest level of the winery, where they are 100% hand-stemmed, a labor-intensive technique performed by very few wineries worldwide.

-We then continue to Viña Neyen; this winery is the perfect blend of tradition and modernity.
-It was founded in 2002 on the site of one of the area's pioneering wineries that dates back to the late 19th century.
-The Carménère and Cabernet Sauvignon vines planted in 1890 now produce excellent fruit due to their deep roots and natural balance, allowing us to reap the benefits that come with the richness and elegance of the passage of time.
-They look for a unique wine that fuses the soul of this land, the valley, and the restored winery.
-In the native Mapudungun language, Neyen means "spirit", and it is the spirit of Apalta that are dedicated to capturing in each vintage.
+We then continue on to Viña Neyen; this winery is the perfect blend of tradition and modernity.
+It was founded in 2002 on the site of one of the area's pioneering wineries dating from the late 19th century.
+The Carménère and Cabernet Sauvignon vines planted in 1890 now produce excellent fruit thanks to their deep roots and natural balance, allowing us to reap the benefits of the richness and elegance of the passage of time.
+They are looking for a unique wine that fuses the soul of this land, the valley and the restored winery.
+In the native Mapudungun language, Neyen means "spirit", and it is the spirit of Apalta that is captured in each harvest.

-Finally we arrive for lunch to Viña Viu Manent at Rayuela Restaurant, a very charming and welcoming place with a panoramic view of the hills of Apalta; Chef Christian Adrian mans the kitchen and offers a simple menu of grilled foods such as meats and fish that guests combine with a variety of side dishes of their choosing.
-After lunch we’ll end up the day with a really nice wine tasting in Viu Manent.
+Finally we arrive for lunch at Viña Viu Manent at Rayuela Restaurant, a charming and cozy place with a panoramic view of the Apalta hills; Chef Christian Adrian manages the kitchen and offers a simple menu of grilled meals such as meat and fish that guests combine with a variety of side dishes of their choice.
+After lunch we will end the day with a wine tasting at Viu Manent.